wishabi/github-actions/README.md

 ## Tmate SSH sessions

-If you need to debug your failed jobs, you will get a free tmate session to SSH into the box and root around.
+If you need to debug your failed jobs, you can get a free tmate session to SSH into the box and root around.
 The tmate connection info will be printed out in the "Post-Flipp Global" step so you can connect.

-Tmate will only be enabled for *manually run workflows*.

 ![tmate connection info](./tmate1.png)

 When you're ready to complete your SSH session, enter the command `touch continue` when you are in your root or home directory.
 Note that *only the person who kicked off the workflow* will have access.
 In normal cases this will be the committer.
 You can re-run the job manually to give access to yourself if you are not the committer.

+By default tmate sessions are **disabled** because they will cause your jobs to look like they're hanging for 10 minutes after they've failed.
+You can set the `enable_tmate` parameter to enable them.

 Source code has been copied from [action-tmate](https://github.com/mxschmitt/action-tmate).